 Most Roku TVs and add-on streamers are compatible, but you’ll need more advanced ones to take advantage of standards like 4K resolution, HDR, and/or Dolby Atmos surround sound.
 You can see a list of baseline hardware in our compatibility guide.
-Anything released in 2022 or later will definitely support 1080p streaming, at a minimum.
+Anything released in 2023 or later will definitely support 1080p resolution at a minimum.

 How to cancel Disney Plus on Roku

 It’s usually best to subscribe to Disney Plus via the web, since you’ll be billed independently — making expenses easier to track — and it’s faster to enter data via mouse, keyboard, or touch controls than using a remote.
-You’ll want to cancel via the web too if that’s how you signed up.
+You’ll have to cancel via the web too, if that’s how you signed up.